octo-technology/OpenTezos/docs/michelson/examples.md

        PAIR }
 ```

 Now, let's simulate the execution of this snippet of code.
-For this example, we consider the initial stack initialized with 7 and 5 (in order to compute 7 % 5).
+For this example, the initial stack is initialized with 7 and 5 (in order to compute 7 % 5).

-Notice that the `LOOP` instruction stops when it is given a `False` condition (in red in the diagram below).
-In our example, the condition is initialized to `True` because 7 is greater than 5 (and the modulo need to be computed).
+Notice that the `LOOP` instruction stops when it is given a `False` condition (it appears in red in the diagram below).
+In our example, the condition is initialized to `True` because 7 is greater than 5 (and the _modulo_ needs to be computed).

 ![](../../static/img/michelson_example_modulo_execution.svg)
 <small className="figure">FIGURE 1: Illustration of the _Modulo_ example</small>